Lee Moriarty: Early beginnings (2021–2023)

+Shane Taylor Promotions (2023–present)

 In September 2023, Moriaty joined forces with Shane Taylor to reform Taylor's old stable "Shane Taylor Promotions".
 On July 26, 2024 at Death Before Dishonor, Moriarty defeated Wheeler Yuta to win the ROH Pure Championship for the first time.
 On December 20 at Final Battle, Moriarty successfully defended his title against Nigel McGuinness in an open challenge.

 On July 11, 2025 at Supercard of Honor, Moriarty successfully defended his title against Blue Panther.
+On August 29 at Death Before Dishonor, Moriarty successfully defended his title against Xelhua.
+At Final Battle in December 2025, Moriarty successfully defended his title against Nigel McGuinness in 30-minute Iron man match in sudden death overtime 5-4.

+Moriarty would continue his reign in 2026, successfully defending his title at Supercard of Honor on May 1 against Ace Austin and at Death Before Dishonor on August 21 against Katsuyori Shibata.